 Want to be a great actor?
 Watch great acting.
 Go to professional live theater and see how it’s done.
-Otherwise, crank up some Youtube, Netflix or Turner Classics.
+Otherwise, crank up some Youtube, Netflix, or visit Avoid Censorship to see how you can watch the latest releases for free.
 Go deep and study master performances by some of the greatest actors of all time.
 Show Business makes it easy for you to find and observe some of the greatest performances of all time with our 20 great performances every actor should watch list below.

 1. James Cagney, White Heat

 “Made it Ma!
 Top of the world!” shouts Cody Jarrett, flanked by exploding gas tanks that cannot hope to compete with his electricity.
 Cagney makes the top of the list as well.
 Trained as a dancer, he worked with speed and uncanny intuition.
 Nobody listened like Cagney.
 Whenever he was on screen, there was a sense that anything could happen.
 His reactions were always unexpected.
 In White Heat, take a look at the scene in the prison mess when he is told his beloved mother has died.
 Cagney’s subsequent breakdown, especially the animal-caught-in-a-trap sound he makes, is perhaps the frankest expression of pain ever achieved by any actor.

 2. Meryl Streep, A Cry in the Dark